nicholasjclark/mvgam/index.md

 ## Installation

-Install the development version from `GitHub` using:
+Install the stable version from CRAN using: `install.packages('mvgam')`, or install the development version from `GitHub` using:
 `devtools::install_github("nicholasjclark/mvgam")`.
 Note that to actually condition models with MCMC sampling, either the `JAGS` software must be installed (along with the `R` packages `rjags` and `runjags`) or